 This is because it is one of the most common reasons for home owners claiming on their insurance.
 We’ve been helping policyholders make successful claims since 2011 and have many satisfied clients.
 The work has varied from minor plastering and decorating, to refurbishing every room following a flood.
 So, if you need some professional advise when dealing with your water damage house repair, just give us a call.

 Please take a look through our albums on Facebook, where you can see pictures of escape of water refurbishments we’ve managed.
 You can also see customer our online reviews and feedback forms that our team have received over the years.

-We provide a comprehensive water damage home repair and restoration service.
+We provide a comprehensive water damage repair and drying service.

 IC Assist has a complete range of building services designed to take care everything required to return your property to it’s pre-loss condition.
 After our initial visit, we’ll meet with your insurer or their Loss Adjuster to agree any necessary strip out.

-Once we receive their approval to proceed, our contractors will strip out anything that is ruined or beyond economical repair.
-We do this before starting the drying process, as it reduces drying time and allows repairs to start sooner.
+Once we receive their approval to proceed, our contractors will strip out anything that’s ruined or beyond economical repair.
+We do this before starting the drying process, to reduced drying time allowing repairs to start sooner.

 After our team discards the wet materials, we can then target the surface beneath.
 Our air movers and dehumidifiers will then remove any remaining moisture.
 Once the fabric of your building has reached its per-incident dryness, our specialist contractors will then begin the reinstatement.

-How long does it take to dry out water damage to walls and floors?
+How long does it take to dry out water damaged walls and floors?

 Ultimately, this will depend on how saturated the sub-surfaces are.
 But on average, small leaks can take two weeks to reach an acceptable dryness.
 However, a burst pipe or flood that has soaked the underlying concrete structure, can take a minimum of one month.
 In these circumstances we’ll take weekly meter readings to ensure our equipment is being use to its best effect.